johnnyferns14/milestone-project-3-recipe/README.md

     -   #### Colour Scheme
         -   The two main colours used are blue, and white.
     -   #### Typography
-        -   The Baloo Paaji 2 font is the main font used throughout the whole website with cursive as the fallback font in case for any reason the font isn't being imported into the site correctly.
-The font is unique and gives a feeling of calmness.
-Also, it is both attractive and appropriate for the travel site.
+        -   The Baskervilles font has been used for this website
     -   #### Imagery
         -   The background image of a destination by the beach has been chosen to reflect the calm and serene nature where tourists can feel relaxed and out of all the stress.